Gardeners Surbiton Modern Slavery Statement

 We expect every colleague, contractor and supplier to share our principles.
 This modern slavery and human trafficking policy applies to everyone working for or on behalf of Gardeners Surbiton, whether on a permanent, temporary or subcontract basis.
 We require suppliers to provide evidence of fair employment practices and to adhere to lawful working hours, proper pay and voluntary terms of engagement.
 The statement forms part of our standard procurement and contracting process.

-Documentation and contract checklist for supplier compliance Our supplier code of conduct and procurement checks ensure transparency and accountability.
+A close-up view of a person's hand using professional pruning shears to trim green foliage in a well-maintained garden.
+The garden features dense, vibrant green plants, likely ferns or similar shrubbery, with some small purple flowers visible in the background.
+The plants are situated in a landscaped outdoor space with a mixture of soil and clipped greenery, and the overall scene is lit by natural daylight, indicating good weather conditions.
+This detailed image demonstrates typical gardening activities such as trimming and hedge maintenance, relevant to services offered by companies like Gardeners Surbiton in the Surbiton area, with a natural connection to lawn care, hedge trimming, and general garden upkeep across South West London.
+Our supplier code of conduct and procurement checks ensure transparency and accountability.
 We conduct risk assessments across our sourcing of materials, equipment hire, plant and seasonal labour.
 Where risks are identified we apply enhanced due diligence and contractual clauses to prevent exploitation.
 This anti-slavery declaration explains expectations, remedies and the consequences of non-compliance for any party within our supplier network that breaches our standards.

 Supplier Audits and Due Diligence